Thursday, April 12, 2012

 French Ratatouille

 I have always wanted to try French cooking but somehow the complexity of their food preparation scares me.
-So I thought I'll try one simple dish, the Ratatouille also known as Provençal vegetable stew.
+So I thought I'll try one simple dish, the Ratatouille also known as Provençal vegetable stew or poor man's dish.
 It's so simple that the vegetables needed are cheap, ample and colorful.

-Cut the zucchini and eggplant into slices but don't peel.
-Place those vegetables in a bowl, cover with water and let rest for 30 minutes.
+Place sliced zucchini and eggplant in a bowl, cover with water and let rest for 30 minutes.
 Drain.

 Sauté the eggplant and zucchini with olive oil in a skillet.
 Set aside.